Info coming soon!

 Throughout the years we have continued to grow and expand strategically in a way that best serves additional citizens and areas while being true to our core mission and values.
 We have been recognized at a state level not just for the number of collaborations and community partnerships we incorporate into our season, but for shattering geographical boundaries that often restrict other organizations.
 These partnerships allow us to make introductions across those boundaries that benefit every community we

 With your continued support, we will continue to serve our region for many years to come.

-Cornelia Laemmli Orth is in her thirteenth season as Music Director of Symphony of the Mountains and in her third season as Music Director of the Cayuga Chamber Orchestra in Ithaca, NY.
+Cornelia Laemmli Orth is in her fourteenth season as Music Director of Symphony of the Mountains and in her fourth season as Music Director of the Cayuga Chamber Orchestra in Ithaca, NY.

 In October 2017, she appeared as guest conductor with the Brevard Philharmonic in Brevard, NC.

 From 2010-2012, she held the position of interim music director for the Appalachian Philharmonic and the Appalachian State University Opera Program in Boone, NC.
 She resumed these responsibilities for the 2015-2016 season, and serves now on the advisory board for the Hayes School of Music.

 During the 2014-2015 Season, Cornelia had her debut as guest conductor with the Asheville Lyric Opera in Asheville, NC.
 Prior to her engagement with Symphony of the Mountains, Cornelia held the position of music director and conductor of the Oak Ridge Symphony and Choir.
 She served as Associate Conductor and later Principal Guest Conductor of the Knoxville Symphony from 2002-2008 and since then has had several appearances with this orchestra.

 In Europe, she was music director of the Operetta Theatre in Moeriken, Switzerland, guest assistant conductor under Philippe Jordan at La Scala in Milano, Italy, worked with the Bohuslav Orchestra in